chansongoal/FCM-LM/ReadMe.md

         `cd machines/sd3/; python sd3.py`

 # Source Data Preparation
-We have provided an examplar folder "Data_example" which illustrates the data folder structure and includes necessary source files.
+We have provided an exemplar folder "Data_example" which illustrates the data folder structure and includes necessary source files.
 Please download it and put it in a proper directory.

 - ## DINOv2